Loading…

 Learning Objectives

-Understand how various digital protocol collaborations are working together including ICH M11, Transcelerate/CDISC Digital Data Flow, and the HL7 Vulcan Unified Digital Protocol; Demonstrate the digital protocol in action from design through regulatory review; Prepare for the implementation and change management required to realize the benefits of a digital protocol.
+Recognize how various digital protocol collaborations are working together including ICH M11, TransCelerate/CDISC Digital Data Flow, and the HL7 Vulcan Unified Digital Protocol; Discuss possible AI use cases that can leverage standard digital protocol information; Describe ways to prepare for the implementation and change management required to realize the benefits of a digital protocol.

 Chair